mercury2269/mercury2269.github.io/_posts/2012-08-07-queue-health-status-dashboard.html.md

         $(this).fadeOut('fast');
     });

 That's it.
 Now when something is wrong with your service broker, it's very easy to just glance at the screen to understand if something is wrong.
 You can get more creative and add timeout polling so you can watch how service broker works in real time.
 And you can also add tool tips on how to resolve issues and maybe even buttons that will fix issues directly from dashboard.
 Sky is the limit, and this is a good start in the right direction in my opinion.

-Cheers